Santhoshkumard11/fresh-water-classifier/README.md

 There are two ways to use this API,
 1) Directly use it on a Pandas DataFrame
-2) Access using the API endpoint
+2) Access directly using the API endpoint (via Postman)

 ## 1) Using with Pandas DataFrame

 ## 2) Azure Functions API endpoints

+Download the Postman collection which has sample API endpoints and JSON request body

 Request URL - https://sandy-intel-one-api-fresh-water-classifier.azurewebsites.net